Tips for Introducing a Second Cat to Your Home

 If you don't see a major battle breaking out during these times, it is safe to let them finally meet.
 Make sure the first meeting is supervised with more than one person present if possible.
 Have a blanket or heavy towel nearby in case you have to toss it over a fighting cat to break them apart.
 Open the door and let them meet nose to nose for the first time.

 If you haven't rushed the process, because you either felt sorry for the isolated newcomer, or you didn't have time to follow through all the steps, all you should see is a few initial hisses but no bloodshed.
 Watch them closely for the first hour, and don't be surprised when they decide to curl up together and go to sleep on your bed.

 While the newcomer is isolated, try and go in as much as possible and just sit on the floor and be with the new cat.
 I always read out loud to my newcomers.
 This gets them used to my voice.
 I read very softly for about 10 minutes a day.
 I also give them an old tee shirt that I exercised vigorously in to permeate it with my own scent, so my scent becomes familiar to them as well.

 If the newcomer hides from you in the beginning, don't worry, the cat just needs to get used to the new world opening before her and she will adjust.
 Just have patience with her, or if she seems really scared, you can play classical music on low to soothe her, take a ticking alarm clock and wrap it with a towel and put it near where she sleeps, this simulates her memory of her mother's heartbeat.

 have used this procedure repeatedly over the years with great success.
 It is not a fast process, but it is effective and it will stop most problems before they start.
 As long as you can divide your time between both of these cats prior to meeting each other, so neither one feels neglected, this procedure will serve you well.
 It has never failed me yet.
-Let me just hit on the important points to wrap this up:

 Article submitted by: © Mary Anne Miller